 2014 Research and Creative Activities Week Presenters:

-- Anna Lawrence (At right.
-BA-Hispanic Studies) Paper: The Personified Cultural Contrast in "Blancanieves"
+- Anna Lawrence (BA-Hispanic Studies) Paper: The Personified Cultural Contrast in "Blancanieves"

 - Joshua Mangum (2nd major BA-Hispanic Studies) Poster: An Information-Theoretic Approach to Cellular Decision-Making Strategies